 The Science Based Targets initiative, created by some of the most potent and committed NGOs in the world along with the United Nations Global Compact, can be an incredibly powerful force for carbon reduction once enough companies sign on.

-Items 1, 3 and 4 are not exactly challenging.
+Items 1 and 4 are not exactly challenging.
 Write a letter, submit it and publicize your commitment.
 Yawn.
 Any large corporation can do that without breaking a sweat.
+Item 3 is also something companies are good at: a goal is laid out and they set the machinery in motion to achieve it.

 No, it is the second step that many companies find so vexing, so irritating, so downright bothersome that they throw up their hands and say, “What a pain in the neck.
 Forget this.”